Sharon-Faith/advert-proj/README.md

 #### A Jupyter notebook
 #### By **Sharon Faith**
 ## Description
 The notebook contains the analysis on a project whose main objectives were to identify which individuals are most likely to click on a Kenyan entrepreneur's online cryptography course ads and to provide actionable recommendations, using information from [this dataset](http://bit.ly/IPAdvertisingData).
-Exploratory data analysis was carried out to aid in achieving these objective.
+Exploratory data analysis was carried out to aid in achieving these objectives.

 ## Running the apps